 Salazar’s family was still distrustful of Muggles, after everything that had happened when he was little and the Muggles had forced his family to leave their home.
 But that was a different case, with different Muggles.
 Maeve wasn’t like that.
 However, her family was vehemently opposed to the match as well, and kept propositioning Maeve with other suitors, even trying to marry her off to one of the Danish invaders, preferring him instead of Salazar as a potential son-in-law.
 But none of that would work.
 Wizards and Muggles weren’t that different from one another, they insisted, and Salazar and Maeve were in love, and their life together would be wonderful.

 As they walked, Salazar took out his wand and conjured a large bunch of red flowers and gave them to Maeve, who smiled back at him.
 “This might be the best part of being in love with a wizard,” she said, admiring the flowers.
-“I’m a lucky girl.”
+“I am a lucky girl indeed.”

-“Maybe they’ll learn to do so, it just might take time,” Maeve suggested.
+“Maybe they shall learn to do so, it just might take time,” Maeve suggested.
 “After all, it took a while for me to fully come round.
-I didn’t understand magic, and so I didn’t trust wizards.
-But then I got to know you, and discovered we’re really the same, only I can’t pull a bunch of roses out of thin air.”
+I did not understand magic, and so I did not trust wizards.
+But then I got to know you, and discovered we are really the same, only I cannot pull a bouquet of roses out of thin air.”

-“I hope you’re right,” said Salazar.
-“I don’t want to make enemies of your family.
+“I hope you are right,” said Salazar.
+“I do not want to make enemies of your family.
 I hope they will learn to trust me.”

-When they walked by Maeve’s manor again, she insisted she’d be fine – her father might know she’d snuck out, but there wasn’t much he could do about it.
-“And if he doesn’t let me out again,” she said, “well, you can just use magic to get me out next time you visit.”
+When they walked by Maeve’s manor again, she boldly insisted she would be fine – her father might know she had snuck out, but there was little he could do about it.
+“And if he does not let me out again,” she said, “well, you can just use magic to get me out next time you visit.”